wooshrow/ooxClone/README.md

 | The logging level | `--inform` | `-i` | | `-i 1` |

 For example, the command `oox "program.oox" -f "Program.main" -k 150 -i 0` verifies the function `main` in the class `Program` in the program `program.oox` up to a maximum depth of `150` with logging disabled.

+### Paper

+Stefan Koppier, [_The Path Explosion Problem in Symbolic Execution, an Approach to the Effects of Concurrency and Aliasing_](./doc/koppier_thesis.pdf).
+Master thesis, Utrecht University, 2020.